sini/nixkraken/docs/src/getting-started/install/packages.md

 Please refer to the [theming guide](../../guides/themes.md) for further details on their usage.

-## Usage with Flakes
+## Installation

-There are various ways to provide the packages to your Flake-based configuration.
+There are various ways to provide the packages to your configuration.

 The examples below showcase both [overlays](https://nixos.org/manual/nixpkgs/stable/#chap-overlays) and [Home Manager `extraSpecialArgs`](https://nix-community.github.io/home-manager/index.xhtml#sec-flakes-nixos-module), but there might be other undocumented ways to make the packages available to your configuration.